ryanmcalister/unotes/README.md

 - Unotes **will reformat** your markdown without warning.
 - It will not preserve special formatting.
-- It auto-saves all edits.
+- It auto-saves all edits (while in the Unotes view).

 It is **highly recommended** to use unotes with **source control** to revert any unwanted changes.